pschool-in/curriculum/content/grammar/new-topics/adjective.5.md

 ## Multiple choice questions

-Identify the correct degrees of comaprison for the sentence
+Identify the correct degrees of comparison for the sentence.

 ```
 The pen is light.